julzaza/wildwitchherbs/_posts/2025-07-13-witchy-herbs-for-healing.md

 Gentle balm of bees and broken hearts.

 - *Folklore:* Sacred to Artemis and Diana.
 Used in monastic gardens to soothe melancholy and nervous disorders.
-- *Healing Uses:* Anxiety, grief, sleep troubles, viral infections.
+- *Healing Uses:* Digestive support, antiviral properties, mild tension-related stomach issues.
 - Magical Properties: Calm, joy, emotional restoration, love.

 **Witch Tip: Blend with lavender in tea or anoint the chest with balm during full moon rites.**